 Best for Belaying: Edelrid HMS Bulletproof Triple FG

 Whether you use an ATC or a gri-gri for belaying your climbing partner, it needs to be connected to your body or the anchor using a locking carabiner.
-Most gear manufacturers design lockers specifically with belaying in mind that have features such as an auto-locking gate and that keep the belay device-oriented correctly.
+Most gear manufacturers design lockers with belaying in mind that have features such as an auto-locking gate and keep the belay device-oriented correctly.
 The best of these is the Edelrid HMS Bulletproof Triple FG, winning our Top Pick award for best belay locker.
-The gate is auto-locking, so if it is closed it is locked, no matter what, but it also requires three actions to unlock it, ensuring the most secure connection possible.
+The gate is auto-locking, so if it is closed, it is locked, no matter what, but it also requires three actions to unlock it, ensuring the most secure connection possible.
 We love the stainless steel insert that covers the basket where the most wear takes place, ensuring this ‘biner will last a long time.
-The internal spring bar is the most effective way, in our testing, to orient the ‘biner in the direction that it needs to be at all times, without risking cross-loading or flipping upside down.
+In our testing, the internal spring bar is the most effective way to orient the ‘biner in the direction it needs at all times without risking cross-loading or flipping upside down.

 How We Chose

 Lightness and compactness

 Our favorite lightweight locking carabiner was the Mad Rock Super Tech which edged ahead of the other two super light carabiners: the Wild Country Ascent HMS and the Trango SuperFly Screwlock.